saziosu/book-swap/README.md

 * [AutoSlug](https://django-autoslug.readthedocs.io/en/latest/) - I used this resource to help set up unique slugs from the book title
 * [Cloudinary](https://cloudinary.com/documentation/django_image_and_video_upload) - I used this documentation to help me allow users to upload images from the create/edit form to Cloudinary
 * [StackOverflow](https://stackoverflow.com/questions/25940811/how-to-add-anchor-to-django-url-in-template) -  I used this resource to help me set up the anchor link within base.html
+* [Bootstrap Documentation](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - I used this quite often through the project with helping to correctly use bootstrap for layouts, such as the footer and changing the navbar.

 ## Media